BTI’s first cohort was enrolled in the program during the 2015-2016 school year and graduated in 2018.

-The curriculum also includes articles about a variety of bioethical issues.
+The English curriculum also includes articles about a variety of bioethical issues.

 BTI students develop their skills in informative writing by learning how to write about scientific concepts in an accessible way.
 They develop their argument writing skills by exploring bioethical issues, and they develop their narrative writing skills by telling the story of how they became interested in science.
 They also write fiction and poetry.

 BTI students correspond regularly with experts in the scientific fields, so learning how to maintain professionalism in email communication is important.
 Our students also participate in a mock interview, and many apply for internships, so resume writing is also an important part of the curriculum.